We use cookies to help provide you with the best possible online experience.

 Approval of Minutes of the last meeting

-The previous meeting minutes (January 29th, 2025), meeting to be discussed and agreed.
+The previous meeting minutes (April 23rd, 2025), meeting were discussed and agreed

 Practice Report